karlyupan66/xbanker-interview-takehome/README.md

 You can choose any Open AI models as the LLM of your choice.
 We will provide a test Open AI key for you to use in your development.
 Feel free to directly use Open AI API calls or use any existing LLM frameworks like Langchain or Llamaindex.

-For simplicity, your agent can utilize free search API provided by https://tavily.com/.
+For simplicity, you can use this free search API provided by https://tavily.com/ to power your agent.